Permutations of point sets in $\mathbb{R}^d$: Filling in the gaps between the maximum and the minimum

 Then $a_U=M(2k)-k+1.$ \end{lem} \begin{proof} Note that, compared with a configuration that produces the maximum possible number of regions, each parallel pair reduces the number of vertices of degree 4 by 1, but does not change the number of vertices of degree 3 or 6.
 Then each such parallel pair reduces the total number of vertices by 1 and the total number of edges by 2.
 Since there are $k-1$ parallel pairs, we have $a_U=M(2k)-k+1.$

 \end{proof}

 We remark that the formula above remains valid when $k=1,$ but we will not need this fact.
 When $k=2,$ the configuration is a trapezoid, as in Fig.~\ref{F:trap}.
-We now use Lemmas \ref{L:sum} and \ref{L:trap} to get our first gap--filling result.
+We now use Lemmas \ref{L:sum} and \ref{L:trap} to get our first gap-filling result.

 \begin{thm} Let $k\leq \frac{n}{2}.$ Then there is an $n$-point planar point configuration $S$ with $a_S=M(n)-k.$ \end{thm} \begin{proof} Let $U$ be a configuration of $2k+2$ points with $k$ parallel pairs, as in Lemma~\ref{L:trap}, and let $V$ be a configuration of $n-2k-2$ points that achieves the maximum possible number of regions, so $a_V=M(n-2k-2). $ By Lemma~\ref{L:trap}, we know $a_U=M(2k+2)-k.$ Now set $S=U\cup V,$ where $U$ and $V$ are placed in the plane so that no additional incidences or parallels are produced.
 Then, by Lemma~\ref{L:sum}, we have where $g(s,t)=\frac{1}{4} \left(3 s^2 t^2+2 s^3 t-5 s^2 t+2 s t^3-5 s t^2+7 s t-4\right)$ is the function appearing in Lemma~\ref{L:sum} that gives the number of new regions in a free sum.